NeckerFree/azure-fullstack-automation/README.md

   - Tagged with environment and cost-center metadata

 - **Benefits**:
-  - Enables team collaboration with ```sh ared state
+  - Enables team collaboration with shared state
   - Provides state locking to prevent conflicts
   - Maintains state history for recovery
   - Secures sensitive values in the state file